mveele/SQL_join_comms/README.md

 In relational database systems, vast information is often divided and stored into multiple tables to achieve operational efficiencies.
 These tables are named relational tables as they have one-to-one or one-to-many relationships between them.
 A relational join is a command in Structured Query Language (SQL) to extract meaningful information.
 It combines multiple relational tables by column and returns a new output table with related rows.
 The column(s) used to combine these tables are called keys.

+The information extracted is dependent on the type of relational join used.
+SQL provides four different types of joins named inner, full outer, left, and right outer join that can handle all possible forms of retrieval.
+Each type filters data that does or doesn’t match on keys differently.

 <h3> Objective </h3>